tact-lang/pitaya/docs/SPECIFICATION.md

 The TUI uses a hybrid approach combining event streams with periodic state polling for both responsiveness and reliability:

-**Event Handling**: The TUI watches `events.jsonl` for new events using file notification APIs (inotify/kqueue).
+**Event Handling**: The TUI watches `events.jsonl` for new events using a portable file watcher with a polling fallback (to support macOS/Windows/Linux uniformly).
 As new events are appended to the file, the TUI reads and processes them, updating its internal state immediately.
 However, events don't trigger renders directly.
 Whether 1 event or 100 events arrive, they simply update the internal data structures.
 This prevents display flooding when hundreds of tasks generate rapid events.

-**Fixed Render Loop**: A separate render loop runs at exactly 10Hz (every 100ms), reading the current internal state and updating the display.
+**Fixed Render Loop**: A separate render loop runs at 10Hz by default (every 100ms), reading the current internal state and updating the display.
+The refresh rate is configurable via `tui.refresh_rate_ms`.
+Do not render directly from watcher callbacks.
 This decoupling is crucial - event processing and display rendering operate independently.
 Users see smooth, consistent updates regardless of event volume.

 **State Reconciliation**: Every 3 seconds, the TUI reads the latest `state.json` snapshot to reconcile any drift.
 This isn't the primary update mechanism—just a safety net catching missed events or recovering from disconnections.